TL;DR — Key Takeaways

 - The platform-driven gig economy engages approximately 12% of the global labor force (World Bank)

-- The AI agent workforce market alone is worth $7.84 billion and growing at 46% CAGR (Grand View Research)
+- The AI agent workforce market alone is worth $7.84 billion and growing at 46.3% CAGR to a projected $52.62 billion (Grand View Research)

 US Workforce Participation

-- Over 70.4 million Americans were freelancing in 2025, representing 36% of the total workforce (Statista)
+- 72.9 million Americans were freelancing in 2025, representing 36% of the total workforce (Statista)

-- Projections show this growing to 86.5 million by 2027 — meaning over half of all US workers (Statista)
+- Projections show this growing to 86.5 million by 2027, meaning over half of all US workers will freelance (Statista)

 - More than 90% of US workers would consider freelancing or independent contracting (Fortunly)